zsofivamos/CEU_DS4/README.md

 * **Superhero and fantasy movies** have also been **excluded** on the grounds that determining gender of important charactrs could be very difficult.
 I don't know how to classify fairies, space racoons or trees, so I decided it's better to leave those alone and focus on regular human characters.

 **The winners were:**
-1.)
-The Shawshank Redemption
+1. The Shawshank Redemption
-2.)
-Godfather
+2. Godfather
-3.)
-Pulp Fiction
+3. Pulp Fiction
-4.)
-Fight Club
+4. Fight Club
-5.)
-Forrest Gump
+5. Forrest Gump
-6.)
-Inception
+6. Inception
-7.)
-The Matrix[\*]
+7. The Matrix[+]
-8.)
-One Flew Over the Cuckoo's Nest
+8. One Flew Over the Cuckoo's Nest
-9.)
-Seven
+9. Seven
-10.)
-Silence of the Lambs
+10. Silence of the Lambs

-[\*]I am aware that The Matrix is borderline fantasy but I chose to keep it due to its deep metaphorical relationship with the real world.
+[+]I am aware that The Matrix is borderline fantasy but I chose to keep it due to its deep metaphorical relationship with the real world.
 And the epic limbo moves.